 The UE app is amazing.
 It shows you battery life, control options, and allows you to change between four different equalizer options.
 You can connect eight phones to the speaker in total with two connected simultaneously.
 But, the Block Party mode allows all eight devices to control the speaker.
 Plus, UE frequently updates the app and firmware, so there’s a chance the features will get better.

 You can connect 150 UE speakers simultaneously and have them play the same music.
 While Bluetooth has inherent limitations, it works quite well here.
 The Magic Button plays your pre-selected Apple Music playlist if you hold it for two seconds.
 I’m hoping they add Spotify as well.
 The Bluetooth range is listed as 150 feet, but it’s not as good as Xtreme 2 in this case.

 Xtreme 2 lets you connect two devices simultaneously.
 The app is horrible.
 It won’t show you battery life and doesn’t help with anything.
 You can group JBL speakers without the app using the JBL Connect+ button.
 Push the button on both devices and they pair, it works great.
 Bluetooth still causes the music to cut every now and then, but it’s better than the original JBL Connect.
 I also get 20 more feet with Bluetooth connection here.

 Overall, it’s easy to see why Megaboom 3 wins this category.
 The app is far superior, and it has more and better features.

 Software winner: Megaboom 3

 JBL Xtreme 2 does have some highlights.
-It has better sound, better Bluetooth range, better battery life, and better sound quality.
+It has better Bluetooth range, better battery life, and better sound quality.
 However, it lacks omnidirectional sound, is much heavier and bigger, and has other shortcomings.
 Megaboom 3 is the clear winner here.